 One reason people cheat or feel unhappy in relationships is that one person “shuts down” the other person for sex too often.
 But usually refusing to have sex with someone has nothing to with their partner.
 Another reason could be being mad at each other.
 This “shut down” leads to more resentment, less communication, and eventual cheating, with “my partner won’t have sex with me” as the excuse to cheat.
 It doesn’t need to happen.
 If you are mad at your partner, bring it up, work it out, yell at each other if you have to, and then have some amazing make-up sex.

 How to Have (More Frequent) Sex

-A recent study called “Music Makes it Home,” discovered that couples who listened to music—trying out new stuff from Spotify, Tidal, Pandora, and Apple Music, and playing it out loud in the house together—had more sex!
+A recent study called “Music Makes it Home,” discovered that couples who listened to music—trying out new stuff from Spotify, Tidal, Pandora, and Apple Music, and playing it out loud in the house together—had more sex.
 That’s because they put their phones down, and talked to each other more.
 The study also revealed that music changes our brains.
-When we listen to music, our nucleus accumbens and the striatum parts of the brain, the “pleasure centers,” release dopamine, and we feel happy.
+When we listen to music, our nucleus accumbens and the striatum parts of the brain, or the “pleasure centers,” release dopamine, and we feel happy.
 The study surveyed 30,000 people and found that 67% of couples said they had more sex when listening to music “out loud,” as opposed to listening to it alone with headphones.
 Listening to music in the house with someone you love can lead to dancing, singing really loud, and doing spontaneous karaoke before you find yourself doing it.

 Anka Radakovich is a couple’s counselor, certified sexologist, and sex therapist.
 Follow her on Twitter @ankarad.